Search Engine Optimization (SEO)

 b.
 AND have search engines index these keywords and phrases for search ranking purposes.

 Graphics and images are excellent to use for visual purposes.
-However, at this time, search engines cannot read or understand what an image is portraying.
+However, at this time, most search engines cannot fully read or understand what an image is portraying.

 Instead, search engines rely on ALT tags, and the text accompanying the image to provide a detailed description of any images on a website.